DistFlow Extensions for AC Transmission Systems: Extensions of the Power Flow Models

 The derivation follows similarly to the previous section.
 Interestingly, the transformer constants cancel and this property is unaffected by the model extensions. \paragraph{Line Losses} From the definitions \eqref{eq:line_s_e_from}--\eqref{eq:line_s_e_to}, the power loss on line $(i,j)$ is,

-\paragraph{Voltage Drop} From the definitions \eqref{eq:line_s_e_from}--\eqref{eq:line_s_e_to}, the extended voltage drop property is derived by subtracting the power on each end of a line $(i,j)$, solving for the $|V_i|^2,|V_j|^2$ variables, and eliminating the $S_{ji}$ term.
+\paragraph{Voltage Magnitude Difference} From the definitions \eqref{eq:line_s_e_from}--\eqref{eq:line_s_e_to}, the extended voltage magnitude difference property is derived by subtracting the power on each end of a line $(i,j)$, solving for the $|V_i|^2,|V_j|^2$ variables, and eliminating the $S_{ji}$ term.

-A complete derivation appears in Appendix \ref{sec:prop_e_proof}. \paragraph{Equivalence of Line Flow Formulations} Despite these various extensions, the line loss and voltage drop constraints still provide an alternate formulation of the power flow constraints \eqref{eq:line_s_e_from}--\eqref{eq:line_s_e_to} namely,
+A complete derivation appears in Appendix \ref{sec:prop_e_proof}. \paragraph{Equivalence of Line Flow Formulations} Despite these various extensions, the line loss and voltage magnitude difference constraints still provide an alternate formulation of the power flow constraints \eqref{eq:line_s_e_from}--\eqref{eq:line_s_e_to} namely,

 which follows from the fact that these two sets of constraints are simply linear combinations of one another.